elliottmckee/pyRATT/README.md

 Please do let me know if you run into any issues with any part of it, or have any questions.
 This helps me know what to fix, where to add additional information, etc.

+The best places to check for information are:
+- This readme
+- The header of `nogui_run.py`
+- The comments/docstrings of the Objects/Functions .py files in `.src` themselves
+- Asking me (elliottmckee)

 # Demonstrations